telerik/xamarin-forms-docs/nativecontrols/overview.md

 * You feel comfortable creating your UI through XAML

+If you choose this approach, you should refer to the available custom controls from the **Xamarin Forms Controls** section.

-*For more details check the official [Xamarin.Forms documentation](https://developer.xamarin.com/guides/xamarin-forms/getting-started/)*
+*For more details check the official [Xamarin.Forms documentation](https://developer.xamarin.com/guides/xamarin-forms/getting-started/).*

 ### Develop through **Xamarin Native**(Xamarin.iOS & Xamarin.Android)